top of page

 RECOMMENDATIONS

-Feedback from riders, community members, and Tri Delta Transit staff was used to develop recommendations focused on reducing duplication of service, improving weekend service, and increasing frequency.
+Feedback from riders, community members, and Tri Delta Transit staff was used to develop the New TDT Network that is focused on reducing duplication of service, improving weekend service, and increasing frequency.

 • Consistent, higher frequency in high ridership areas